okeeffed/cheat-sheets/Python-Data-Structures.md

 # len() - Return the number of key-value pairs stored
 # in the map Return True for a statement of the form `key in map`, if the given key is in the map, False otherwise

+#
+# Note - you can take this and play around with other hash functions
+#

 class HashTable(object):
 	def __init__(self, size):
 		self.size = size